kayc7/Intune-tips-and-tricks/README.md

 # Welcome to my page of Intune tips and tricks!
-This repo contains a bunch of stuff I've learned over my time working in Intune and some of these things might help you with any issues you find in Intune.<br>
+These things may or may not help you with any issues you have in Intune.<br>
 Subdirectories contain specific fixes and scripts.
-Continue reading below to find more general tips and tricks that you can apply to a majority of deployments on Intune.
+This main page contains general tips and tricks.

 # General tips and tricks for Intune